Thittho/Non-ordinary-locus/sage/README.md

 (p, r, sample size, # p-rank 0 curves, # p-rank 1 curves, # p-rank 2 curves, # p-rank 3 curves, # p-rank 4 curves)

-Below is an example of how these optional arguments might be used on machines with limited memory capacity, by only storing a subset of tuples at a time and adding together the results.
+Below is an example of how these optional arguments might be used on machines with limited memory capacity.
+Instead of having to store 4.9 million tuples of coefficients, the computer only has to store 100,000 tuples at a time.
+As $t_0$ ranges over $\mathbb{F}_q$, the results are added together.

 ```python
 sage: attach("PATH/Curve_Data.sage")